 Why You Should Employ AI in Software Testing2018-10-30T12:02:56.000Z 2018-10-30T12:02:56.000Z The testing procedure is longstanding and often its productivity does not meet the criterion of effectiveness set by the customers.
 How can AI help?

-A job of software tester requires solid analytical skills, unconventional thinking and strong ability to focus on troubleshooting.
-In order to detect software failures or system weaknesses which might lead to the error software testers have to be immersed in the product deeper than developers did and to look at each individual element closer than anyone before.
+A job of software tester requires solid analytical skills, unconventional thinking, and a strong ability to focus on troubleshooting.
+In order to detect software failures or system weaknesses, which might lead to the error, software testers have to be immersed in the product deeper than developers did and to look at each individual element closer than anyone before.

 Artificial Intelligence instruments allow various configurations of the present tests depending on a specific case or part of the code generated.
-Moreover, AI assistant can advise the tester which testing approaches and tools are more suitable for these or that software specifications.
+Moreover, AI assistants can advise the tester in which testing approaches and tools are more suitable for these or that software specifications.

 In addition, Artificial Intelligence can identify the reasons of failures found by using previously accumulated experience.
 Multiplied by human testers’ expertise in product characteristics and customer requirements, Artificial Intelligence has a powerful capability to boost testing productiveness.
 Below several ways of successful AI deployment in software testing are outlined.

 How Artificial Intelligence can assist human testers